nitish20899/Dataquest-Data-scientist-using-python/README.md

 # Dataquest-Data-scientist-using-python

-#### This repository contains all the projects , in order to complete this certification
+#### This repository contains all the projects ,done in order to complete this certification